Modern Slavery Statement

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

 Our Employee Code of Conduct sets out the behavioural standards expected from all individuals when representing the Group.
-The code includes a section on the detection and prevention of modern slavery.
-The guidelines detailed in the code apply to all Alliance personnel, whether permanent or on fixed term contracts and includes agency workers, contractors and directors.
+The Code includes a section on the detection and prevention of modern slavery.
+The guidelines detailed in the Code apply to all Alliance personnel, whether permanent or on fixed term contracts and includes agency workers, contractors and directors.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING